-I would say, initially, that we’re thankful to God for the much good that is done as our brothers and sisters in Christ are sharing the Gospel and winning others and so forth, and we’re not disparaging that for a moment.
-But only trying in the light of the Word of God to evaluate the movement so that we can get a clear understanding of what is good and what is not so good to be able to make a proper judgment.
-So we’ve entitled the message and the series, “What’s Wrong in the Charismatic Movement?”
+I would say, initially, that we’re thankful to God for the much good that is done as our brothers and sisters in Christ are sharing the gospel and winning others and so forth, and we’re not disparaging that for a moment but only trying in the light of the Word of God to evaluate the movement so that we can get a clear understanding of what is good and what is not so good to be able to make a proper judgment.
+And so we’ve entitled the message and the series, “What’s Wrong in the Charismatic Movement?”

-I was watching Channel 40 one night this week, and the well-known Christian personality, Dave Wilkerson, whom God has blessed in many ways and has had a wonderful ministry in the streets of New York, made an interesting statement.
-He was being interviewed, and this is what he said, quote: “There are some serious things wrong in the charismatic movement.”
+I was watching channel 40 one night this week, and the well-known Christian personality, Dave Wilkerson, whom God has blessed in many ways and has had a wonderful ministry in the streets of New York, made an interesting statement.
+He was being interviewed, and this is what he said, quote: “There are some serious things wrong in the Charismatic movement,” end quote.
 Thought that was interesting coming from one who would have to be considered a leader in that movement.
 He went on to emphasize his tremendous concern and to discuss some of the things that he saw that were wrong in the movement, and I agreed with all of them.

-And I thought it was so interesting because here is a man who is perceiving some wrong things in the movement, but doesn’t perceive the most wrong thing, which is God continually giving supposed revelations; and so we no longer know where Scripture ends and somebody’s ideas begin.
+And I thought it was so interesting because here is a man who is perceiving some wrong things in the movement but doesn’t perceive the most wrong thing, which is God continually giving supposed revelations, and so we no longer know where Scripture ends and somebody’s ideas begin.
 And he was telling them that those things he received from God were just as binding as anything in the Bible.

-Now, we spent the last two weeks discussing the issue of revelation, and we said that the first thing wrong in the charismatic movement deals with the issue of revelation.
+Now, we spent the last two weeks discussing the issue of revelation, and we said that the first thing wrong in the Charismatic movement deals with the issue of revelation.
 They must face the fact that the Bible is complete, and they cannot continue to add supposed revelation to Scripture without resultant chaos.

-Now, that brings us to the second thing we want to deal with today, and that is the issue of interpretation.
-The issue of interpretation, and as I studied this this week, I don’t think before this week I really understood the ramifications.
-But I’m concluding this week from my study that this is just about as essential as point number one, the issue of interpretation.
-And I say that on this basis, what good does it do if we agree that this is the revelation of God, and there isn’t any more, and then set about to misinterpret it?
+Now, that brings us to the second thing we want to deal with today, and that is the issue of interpretation – the issue of interpretation.
+And as I studied this this week, I don’t think before this week I really understood the ramifications, but I’m concluding this week from my study that this is just about as essential as point number one, the issue of interpretation, and I say that on this basis: What good does it do if we agree that this is the revelation of God and there isn’t any more and then set about to misinterpret it?
 The result will be the same.
 We will miss God’s truth.

-And, as I mentioned to you last week, the cults, all of the cults that have been sprung from off of a Christian base, wind up adding to Scripture.
-It’s the Bible plus the writings of so-and-so, but they also were guilty of misinterpreting the Scripture.
 I pulled a file out of my file drawer this week, and I looked through all the material I’ve collected through the years on the cults.
-And I was amazed to find that all of them listing their doctrines, which we disagree with, have in parenthesis underneath them the Scriptures in the Bible that they say defend those wrong doctrines.
-People have used the Bible to prove anything and everything.
-The Bible can be twisted around to say whatever anybody wants it to say.
-You know, the old one about “Judas went out and hanged himself.
-Go thou and do likewise and what thou doest, do quickly.”
-That’s all in the Bible, but it just shouldn’t come together like that.
+And I was amazed to find that all of them listing their doctrines, which we disagree with, have in parentheses underneath them the Scriptures in the Bible that they say defend those wrong doctrines.

 You can prove anything if you just misinterpret the Bible.
 People have defended polygamy on the basis of the Bible.
-People have said, “Well, because the plagues in the Old Testament were judgments of God, we ought to avoid all sanitation in order to allow God to have the right to bring plagues, because that’s the way historically He brings judgment.”
+People have said, “Well because the plagues in the Old Testament were judgments of God, we ought to avoid all sanitation in order to allow God to have the right to bring plagues because that’s the way historically He brings judgment.”